• State Regulations in Rhode Island

 • Insist that all agreements be made in writing.

 • Be sure the seller gives you a bill of sale, the title, and a receipt.
-Check for all needed signatures.
+Check that all required signatures are included.

 • Before walking into a dealership, take the time to learn the trade-in value of your car by looking it up on the Kelley Blue Book website.